Hurricane Season 2023

-Store items in airtight plastic bags and put your entire disaster supplies kit in one or two easy-to-carry containers such as plastic bins or a duffel bag.
+Prepare for the storm by creating a disaster kit and making an emergency plan.
+Store items in airtight plastic bags, and put your entire disaster supplies kit in one or two easy-to-carry containers such as plastic bins or a duffel bag.
 Make sure all family members know where the kit is kept.
 In case you are stranded, keep a kit of emergency supplies in your car.

-Some items to prepare are:
+Some Items to prepare are:

-- Food: Stock up on nonperishable food such as canned foods, peanut butter, granola bars.
+- Food: Stock up on nonperishable food such as canned foods, peanut butter, and granola bars.
 At least a three-day supply of non-perishable food.
 Be sure to have a manual can opener as well.

 - Clothing and Bedding: Remember that your air conditioner or furnace may be out if the power is out.
 Have appropriate clothing and bedding available for high or low temperatures.

-- First Aid Kit: Make sure your First Aid Kit is easily accessible and stocked.
+- First Aid Kit: Make sure your first aid kit is easily accessible and stocked.

 - Batteries: Stock up on batteries for radios and flashlights.